surreydigitalservices/locate-api/README.md

 This indexes the auth collections.
 The address indexes are applied during import.

-## Rate Limiting
+## Rate limiting

 This API has very simple rate limiting.
 It utilises mongo TTL indexes and a collection entitled usage,

-Every successful auth increments a usage count document for that identifier, and these are removed by mongod at midnight every night.
+Every successful auth increments a usage count document for that identifier, and these are removed by `mongod` at midnight every night.

 The limit is configured in the yaml file, default 1000.